Shoaib2212/100-days-of-code/log.md

 **Today's Progress:** Done with learning some markdown tags to add better logs of my challenge to GitHub repo, heading to the basic of HTML5 from now.

 **Thoughts:** I'm from non-IT background.
-Don't know coding's C also but will try my best to wrap inside.
+Don't know coding's C also but will try my best to wrap Coding..

 ### Day 2: May 10, 2022